graphile/crystal/grafast/website/grafast/step-classes.md

 ```

 After a field has been fully planned, <grafast /> will call this method on each
-new step when more than one step exists in the draft operation plan with the
+new step when more than one step exists in the draft execution plan with the
 same step class and the same dependencies.
 These "peers" (including the step
 itself) will be passed in to the deduplicate method, and this method should
 return the list of the peers that are equivalent (or could cheaply be made